+5 Best Forum Software/Platforms for 2026 (Free & Paid)

-If you’re looking for the best forum software or the best free forum software to create an online community, the sheer amount of options can be overwhelming.
+If you’re looking for the best forum software – or the best *free* forum software – to create an online community, the sheer number of options can feel overwhelming.

 Let’s dive in.